-Band Demonstration of knowledge and understanding of therapeutic tasks and interventions when supporting the therapy team practi agree teamy therag agreed ways of working and teamwork when supporting the of equipment, kit and es and/or materials and/or arces when supporting the py team with therapeutic and interventions Recording, using and/or presenting data and/or information when supporting the therapy team with therapeutic tasks and interventions Mark Descriptor Mark Descriptor Mark Descriptor Mark Descriptor 4 4 The student demonstrates excellent knowledge and understanding of the delegated therapeutic tasks or interventions, that is sustained throughout the student's practice.
+Band Demonstration of knowledge and understanding of therapeutic tasks and interventions when supporting the therapy team practice/standard approaches, agreed ways of working and teamwork when supporting the of equipment, kit and es and/or materials and/or irces when supporting the py team with therapeutic and interventions Recording, using and/or presenting data and/or information when supporting the therapy team with therapeutic tasks and interventions Mark Descriptor Mark Descriptor Mark Descriptor Mark Descriptor 4 4 The student demonstrates excellent knowledge and understanding of the delegated therapeutic tasks or interventions, that is sustained throughout the student's practice.
 The student applies knowledge of the therapy support role highly effectively when supporting the therapy team with therapeutic tasks and interventions.
 4 The student demonstrates a highly effective application of the delegated therapeutic tasks or interventions that is consistently in line with best practice techniques, to enable individuals to meet optimum potential in relation to either or both physical and mental wellbeing.
 The student's ability to follow standard approaches to manage, rehabilitate or maximise an individual's function is excellent and always within the scope of their role and responsibilities.
 The student demonstrates a highly proficient use of equipment, kit and devices and/or materials and/or resources, which are always applied with accuracy and precision.
 Where appropriate, the student monitors and maintains equipment, kit and devices and/or materials and/or resources in a highly effective way.
-The student records, uses and/or presents data and/or information in a highly effective and clear way when supporting the therapy team with therapeutic tasks and interventions.
+4 The student records, uses and/or presents data and/or information in a highly effective and clear way when supporting the therapy team with therapeutic tasks and interventions.
 The student demonstrates an excellent ability to organise information to ensure clear guidelines of requirements of the therapeutic task, in a way that is always in line with care plans and progression.

-Band understanding of therapeutic tasks and interventions when supporting the therapy team agreed ways of working and teamwork when supporting the Use of equipment, kit and devices and/or materials and/or resources when supporting the therapy team with therapeutic tasks and interventions Recording, using and/or presenting data and/or information when supporting the therapy team with therapeutic tasks and interventions Mark Descriptor Mark Descriptor Mark Descriptor Mark Descriptor The student demonstrates an excellent level of respect for the particular share functions of allied health professionals by being highly effective at working collaboratively when supporting the therapy team with therapeutic tasks and interventions, as appropriate.
+Band unders tasks a nstration of knowledge and standing of therapeutic and interventions when rting the therapy team praction agreed teamw therap cation of best ce/standard approaches, d ways of working and vork when supporting the by team with therapeutic and interventions Use of equipment, kit and devices and/or materials and/or resources when supporting the therapy team with therapeutic tasks and interventions Recording, using and/or presenting data and/or information when supporting the therapy team with therapeutic tasks and interventions Mark Descriptor Mark Descriptor Mark Descriptor Mark Descriptor The student demonstrates an excellent level of respect for the particular share functions of allied health professionals by being highly effective at working collaboratively when supporting the therapy team with therapeutic tasks and interventions, as appropriate.